open-telemetry/oteps/text/0227-separate-semantic-conventions.md

     `https://opentelemetry.io/schemas/`

-Existing semantic conventions in the specification would be marked as deprecated, with documentation denoting the move.
+Existing semantic conventions in the specification would be marked as moved, with documentation denoting the move, but preserving previous contents.

 Additionally, if the semantic conventions eventually move to domain-specific director structure (e.g. `docs/{domain}/README.md`, with trace, metrics, events